-Okay, so you read the previous section and you see how a tax-deductible retirement account can give you tax-free growth, just like a Roth.
+OKAY, SO YOU READ the previous section and saw how a tax-deductible retirement account can give you tax-free growth, just like a Roth, because the initial tax deduction effectively pays for the final tax bill.
 In fact, if your tax bracket is lower in retirement, a tax-deductible retirement account can let you come out ahead at the taxman’s expense.
 Meanwhile, if your tax bracket in retirement is higher, you’ll be happy you funded a Roth.

 But what if your tax bracket stays the same?
 All even?
 It depends.
-Go back and look at the previous section, where we assumed you were in the 25% tax bracket both when you funded the account and when you’re retired.
-Instead of putting $8,000 in your employer’s traditional 401(k), suppose you put $6,000 in the Roth 401(k).
+Go back and look at the previous section, where we assumed you were in the 22% tax bracket both when you funded the account and when you’re retired.
+Now, let’s suppose that, instead of putting $8,000 in your employer’s traditional 401(k), you put $6,240 in the Roth 401(k).
 Your initial out-of-pocket cost would be the same in both instances and you would have the same after-tax sum in retirement.
 So, yes, it would be all even.

 Now, imagine instead that you plan to max out your IRA.
-You have a choice: Put $5,500 in a tax-deductible IRA or $5,500 in a Roth.
-Either way, the account doubles in value between now and retirement, growing to $11,000.
-With the Roth, that will mean $11,000 in spending money.
+You have this choice in 2024: Put $7,000 in a tax-deductible IRA or $7,000 in a Roth.
+Either way, the account doubles in value between now and retirement, growing to $14,000.
+With the Roth, that will mean $14,000 in spending money.

 Next: Roth Conversions